Roy Andersson: 1969–1992: Early work

+1996–present

 In March 1996, Andersson began filming Songs from the Second Floor, a film that was completed four years later in May 2000.
 After its premiere at the 2000 Cannes Film Festival the film also became an international critical success.
 It won the Jury Prize in Cannes and five Guldbagge Awards in Sweden for best film, direction, cinematography, screenplay and sound.
 The film was made up of forty-six long tableaux shots, marrying tough, bleak social criticism with his characteristic absurdist dead-pan and surrealism.

-Roy Andersson continued his commercial work at Studio 24 and his next film You, the Living premiered at the 2007 Cannes Film Festival as part of the Un Certain Regard selection.
+Andersson continued his commercial work at Studio 24 and his next film You, the Living premiered at the 2007 Cannes Film Festival as part of the Un Certain Regard selection.
 The film won the Nordic Council Film Prize in 2008.
 The Museum of Modern Art in New York City presented a retrospective of Andersson's work in September 2009.